-Serving as Counsel in the Federal Grants, Health Law, Litigation, and Government Contracts practice groups, Rosie counsels and litigates on behalf of a diverse group of federal grant recipients, including Federally Qualified Health Centers and Head Start programs.
-Ms. Griffin also defends clients across a wide range of business sectors facing investigations and litigation under the False Claims Act and similar statutes.
+Rosie Dawn Griffin serves as Counsel in the firm's Federal grants, Health Care, Litigation, and Government Contracts practice groups.
+Rosie counsels and litigates on behalf of a diverse group of federal grant recipients, including Federally Qualified Health Centers and Head Start programs.
+She also defends clients across a wide range of business sectors facing investigations and litigation under the False Claims Act and similar statutes.
 Ms. Griffin brings deep knowledge to this work, and a unique perspective, having worked for many years at an elite relator’s side firm representing whistleblowers in False Claims Act cases.
 Her years of False Claims Act experience allow her to guide clients through all phases of a government investigation, from responding to civil investigative demands and subpoenas through litigation.
 [Full Bio]

-Serving as Counsel in the firm’s Health Care, Education, and Litigation & Government Investigations practice groups, Mindy focuses her practice on advising health centers as they navigate all facets of judicial review.
+Mindy Pava serves as Counsel in the firm’s Health Care, Education, and Litigation & Government Investigations practice groups.
+She focuses her practice on advising health centers as they navigate all facets of judicial review.
 A seasoned litigator, Ms. Pava is well-versed in guiding clients through complex litigation matters in federal and state courts.
 She also represents organizations in health care and other industries in responding to civil investigative demands and federal subpoenas.
 [Full Bio]

 Participants can earn up to 1.50 CPE credits in Specialized Knowledge and Applications upon completion of all course requirements.

 If you purchase CPE credit for this webinar you must satisfy the following conditions in order to receive your certificate:

 - Answer at least 5 of the 7 polling questions during the webinar